-This document is a flexible, dynamic strategic tool setting out a detailed framework for co-operation between Morocco and the CoE for the period 2012-2014.
+The document "Neighbourhood Co-operation Priorities for Morocco 2012-2014" is a flexible, dynamic strategic tool setting out a detailed framework for co-operation between Morocco and the CoE for the period 2012-2014.

 It is intended to assist the process of democratic transition in Morocco and help the country tackle challenges relating to human rights, the rule of law and democracy.